SOUTHWESTERN HOUSE

 ROCK WALLS

-In addition to planting we also benefitted native species by constructing numerous rock walls that support wildlife, owing to the lack of mortar.
-Various lizard species in particular employ the walls for basking, hunting, and hiding.
+In addition to planting native species also benefitted by the construction of numerous free-stack rock walls that support various wildlife, owing to the lack of mortar.
+A number of lizard species in particular employ the walls for basking, hunting, and hiding.
 Greater Roadrunners in turn hunt their reptilian prey from these stone fortresses.
 In winter Rock Wrens forage along the them as well.
-The rock walls also serve as crucial windbreaks, helping to retain moisture for native plants.
-We lined all of the paths wandering around the house with rocks, and heavily rock-scaped the remainder of the habitat around the house.
+The rock walls further serve as crucial windbreaks, helping to retain moisture for native plants.
+Claudia in particular lined all of the paths wandering around the house with rocks, and heavily rock-scaped the remainder of the nearby habitat.
 This has served to slow down and “plant” the water in the ground, in turn allowing native plants to flourish.

 2008 – 2025 HOUSE IMPROVEMENTS

-Upon arrival in March 2008, Claudia immediately designed the conversion of the spacious former double garage into their Nature Center.
-Claudia’s vision was to maximize the living space inside the house, while creating a truly welcoming and Nature-oriented room.
+Upon arrival in March 2008, Claudia immediately designed the conversion of the spacious former double garage into a great room she called the Nature Center.
+Her vision was to maximize the living space inside the house, while creating a truly welcoming and Nature-oriented room.
 Simultaneously, she increased the inside light by replacing the garage door with a set of gorgeous, custom-made glass sliding doors, also adding an additional glass side door.
-Vincent’s vision was to create a Bird Oasis with a Wildlife Pond on that same, prominent side of the house.
-He was hrilled to be able to “rescue” all the land that for years had been abused as a parking area and construction site.
+Vincent’s parallel vision was to create a Bird and wildlife Oasis vian several small Ponds on that same, prominent side of the house.
+He was thrilled to be able to “rescue” all the land that for years had been abused as a parking area and construction site.
 Together, Claudia and Vincent changed a dreary garage and the adjacent beaten-down land into a beautiful and inviting indoor/outdoor space.

 Upon arrival , two urgent improvement projects were immediately executed to help direct water away from the house.
 First, was the addition of a concrete apron all around the perimeter of the house, acting as a transition between the house and the clay soil, helping to direct water away from the structure.
 A key second move was adding long copper extensions to the very short scuppers that were originally installed.
 This was aimed at directing the water away from the stucco walls and more towards native plants.
 Simultaneously, Vincent strategically planted all the native species around the house to leverage the rainwater from all the scupper extensions.
 During the first Monsoon season the profound benefits of both seminal house projects were self-evident all around the home’s perimeter.
 Afterwards, the concrete Apron and all of the outside concrete floors on the porches were covered with gorgeous flagstone and local natural stone.

 Painting the house with Elastomeric paint in a lighter color was another immediate accomplishment in an effort to help reduce the temperature inside the house.
-Upon their arrival in March 2008, they noted that very dark stucco color on the exterior greatly contributed to very high temperatures inside the house during sunny days even in March.
-Similarly, the roof was origianlly painted beige – something that Vincent soon made white to lower the inside house temperature.
+Upon their arrival in March 2008, they noted that very dark stucco color on the exterior greatly created higher temperatures inside the house during sunny days even in March.
+Similarly, the roof was origianlly painted beige – something that Vincent soon made white to further lower the inside house temperature.

 Despite the fact that upon their arrival this house lacked maintenance and proper care, Claudia and Vincent were attracted to it because it was constructed with RASTRA blocks – an Insulating Concrete Form (ICF) that is structurally strong, energy-efficient, sound absorbent, non-combustible, resistant to high wind, mold & pests and made from 85% recycled materials.
-Therefore, they both knew that all these house improvements were going to lead to NOT having to use the Central Air Conditioning throughout the house.
+Therefore, they both knew that all these house improvements would enable them to avoid using the Central Air Conditioning throughout the house.
 Indeed, as all the plants continue to grow, the temperature inside the house drastically dropped and continued to remain pleasant year-round!
-Since 2008 the number of times that Vincent and Claudia have employed either the Air Conditioning or Heating is less than 20 times – almost exclusively to test the systems!
+Since 2008 the number of times that Vincent and Claudia have employed either the Air Conditioning or Heating is less than 20 – almost exclusively to test the systems!

 Claudia also led the renovation of the porches to replace the Viga posts and improve their design by building them over square rock pillars, protecting them from moisture over time.
 Later, the stucco around the house was also redone and the windows were upgraded to a Pella Energy Efficient series.